 Public & Regulatory

 Fraser has considerable experience of judicial review claims and statutory appeals brought by highly-regulated businesses and professionals, particularly in the pensions, energy and health/life sciences sectors.
-He is a past Vice Chair of the Human Rights Lawyers Association and a member of the Attorney General’s Panel of Junior Counsel to the Crown (B Panel).
+He is a past Vice Chair of the Human Rights Lawyers Association and a member of the Attorney General’s Panel of Junior Counsel to the Crown (A Panel).

 Cases